3 Year Old Beginner Method to Solve the Rubik’s Cube 3×3 Tutorial.

 Remember, don’t get hung up on notations and following directions, just think about what you’re trying to do and find a way to do it logically.

-Once you have located an edge, notice the color on the side (not on the top face of the edge piece) and turn the top so that color rests above the same color Center.
-This is Red (or any color) so we turn the top so the edge is over the Red (same color) Center.
+Once you have located an Edge, notice the color on the side (not on the Top Face of the Edge piece) and turn the Top so that color rests above the same color Center.
+This is Blue (or any color) so we turn the top so the edge is over the Blue (same color) Center.

 (Show disturbing the first layer in video) Insert pic here.